stevendaye/O-Bundle-Test-Project/README.md

   this.onCheckCart();
   $("#removeAllItems").on("click", this.onRemoveAllItems.bind(this));
   ```
-  NOTE: The function on line 165 checks on page reload if there are products in the cart through the Storefront API.
-If there is at least a product, the *Remove All Items* button is displayed.
+  **NOTE**: The function on line 165 checks on page reload if there are products in the cart through the Storefront API.
+If there is at least a product, the **Remove All Items** button is displayed.
 By default this button doesn't display but is hidden with CSS and the display logic controlled in the `.js` file.

 ## Feature 4 (The Bonus)
 --------------------
 If a customer is logged in - at the top of the category page show a banner that shows some customer details (i.e. name, email, phone etc).
 This should utilize the data that is rendered via Handlebars on the Customer Object.

 1. Result
-  - At the top bar of the site, click on Log in.
-Register first if you don't have an account.
+  - At the top of the page, click on *SIGN IN*. *REGISTER* first if you don't have an account.
-  - Once registered of r logged in, a barner or the user's basic details appears.
+  - Once registered or signed in, a barner or the user's basic details appears at the top the category page.

+  **NOTE**: Since this is bar that shows the user's details, I've put it at the very top of the page so that it appears everywhere you browse.
+If we don't want this to happen we can only inplement in the Category page in `templates/pages/category.html`.

 2. Steps
   - I first located the file `templates/pages/home.html` which led me to the partial file `templates/layout/base.html` then to the file `templates/components/common/header.html`.
 Having the logging user's details which were made avaiable through the Handlebars Customer Object, I added: